TcMenu/documentation/content/arduino-libraries/tc-menu/rendering-with-tcmenu-LCD-TFT-OLED.md

     // drawing text, simply set the draw color and then text. drawable->drawText(Coord(0,0), myFont, 0, "Test");

-Drawing bitmaps is covered by two cases, with the {{< refdocs title="DrawableIcon bitmap" src="/tcmenu/html/classtcgfx_1_1_drawable_icon.html" >}} case being more configurable, while there is also support to draw an X-Bitmap (xbm) file too.
+Drawing bitmaps is covered by two cases, with the [DrawableIcon bitmap](${refdocs("/tcmenu/html/classtcgfx_1_1_drawable_icon.html")}) case being more configurable, while there is also support to draw an X-Bitmap (xbm) file too.
 Paint tool Gimp can create XBMs.

     DrawableIcon icon(myIconId, Coord(width, height), DrawableIcon::ICON_XBITMAP, iconData);
     drawable->drawBitmap(Coord(0,0), &drawableIcon, selected);